hemant3370/Delivery_iOS_App/README.md

 * View

-View is represented by the UIView or UIViewController objects, accompanied with their .xib and .storyboard files, which should only display prepared data.
-(We don’t want to have NSDateFormatter code, for example, inside the View.)
+View is represented by the UIView or UIViewController objects which should only display prepared data.

 * ViewModel

 ViewModel hides all asynchronous networking code, data preparation code for visual presentation, and code listening for Model changes.
-All of these are hidden behind a well-defined API modeled to fit this particular View.
+All of these are hidden behind a well-defined API modeled to fit a particular View.

 * Model